 • 6-minute walk, or endurance, test: this will be conducted for only those participants who can walk without any assistive devices, excluding orthotics

-2. Neurological assessment with Jennifer Bain, MD, PhD, and EEG evaluation by Nicolo Pini, PhD
+2. Neurological assessment and EEG evaluation

 • Preparing the participant for the Research EEG should take no more than 5 minutes